 - Clean and disinfect objects and surfaces frequently touched by others, such as door handles, countertops, phones, toilet flush handles, etc.

-Social Distancing, Wearing Masks, and Handwashing Stops Covid-19 in its Tracks
+Social Distancing, Wearing Masks, and Handwashing Stops COVID-19 in its Tracks

 During the pandemic, remain socially responsible.
 Don’t go out in public if you have symptoms.
 Anytime you are with others, maintain social distancing, and wear a mask to reduce getting or spreading the deadly Coronavirus significantly.
 Wash your hands often.

 Remember, at least one-third of people, including you, can be contagious with absolutely no symptoms.
-Covid-19 is devious with its ability to spread from those who have no symptoms.
+COVID-19 is devious with its ability to spread from those who have no symptoms.
 The virus is expelled in respiratory droplets whenever a person sneezes, coughs, speaks, or breathes.
 Yes, even when you or they breathe!

-Viral Load and Airborne Droplet Size Matter
+Viral Load and Airborne Droplet Size Determine Your Risk

 In an April 29 New York Times article, scientists reported that they could measure the airborne transmission of Corona RNA in a fog for up to 2 hours in and around a hospital in Wuhan, China.
 In another article, researchers found that a single infected customer passed the virus to other customers, including one who sat 15 feet away, in a restaurant in China that had poor circulation.

 An MIT study still in review shows that a sneeze can spread airborne particles up to 26 feet.
 Although coughing or sneezing can expel up to 35 times more virus into the air, the smaller quantities generated by breathing and speaking can add up to a high viral load due to the higher frequency at which they occur.
-A high viral load of Covid-19 becomes more contagious and hastens the severity of symptoms and the disease.
+A high viral load of COVID-19 becomes more contagious and hastens the severity of symptoms and the disease.
 Reduce your viral load, even with a mask and social distancing, and by staying more than 6 feet away from someone talking or even breathing, especially if they also cough or sneeze.
 Reduce how long you stay close to another person, even if 6 feet apart, to lessen your exposure to their viral load.

 How long droplets remain in the air is inversely related to their size.
 Droplets bigger than 10 microns (about 4 ten thousands of an inch) fall gradually onto the ground over the next 2 to 3 hours.
 However, droplets smaller than 10 microns can stay airborne beyond 3 hours and travel well beyond 6 feet.
 Microdroplets can remain contagious in grocery stores, pharmacies, or restaurants more than 3 hours after someone previously spoke, coughed, or sneezed.